Frontier: Chile

 Following the Mapuche uprising of 1655 and abolition of Mapuche slavery in 1683 in the Spanish Empire trade across the frontier increased.
 Mapuche-Spanish and later Mapuche-Chilean trade increased further in the second half of the 18th century as hostilities decreased.
 Mapuches obtained goods from Chile and some dressed in "Spanish" clothing.
-Despite close contacts Chileans and Mapuches remained socially, politically and economically distinct.
+Despite close contacts, Chileans and Mapuche remained socially, politically, and economically distinct.
 Spanish and later Chilean officials with the titles of comisario de naciones and capitán de amigos acted as intermediaries between the Mapuche and colonial and republican authorities.

 During the Occupation of Araucanía the Republic of Chile advanced the frontier south from Bío Bío River to Malleco River where a well defended line of forts was established between 1861 and 1871.

-Having decisively defeated Peru in the battles of Chorrillos and Miraflores in January 1881 Chilean authorities turned their attention to the southern frontier in Araucanía seeking to defend the previous advances that had been so difficult to establish.
+Having decisively defeated Peru in the Battles of Chorrillos and Miraflores in January 1881, Chilean authorities turned their attention to the southern frontier in Araucanía seeking to defend the previous advances that had been so difficult to establish.
 The idea was not only to defend forts and settlements but also to advance the frontier all the way from Malleco River to Cautín River.